Authorship of the Pauline epistles: Second Epistle to the Thessalonians

 The epistle was included in the Marcion canon and the Muratorian fragment; it was mentioned by name by Irenaeus, and quoted by Ignatius, Justin, and Polycarp.
 The Pauline authorship of 2 Thessalonians was first questioned by J.E.C.
 Schmidt in 1801.
 In recent times, criticism of Pauline authorship was raised by H. J. Holtzmann and G. Hollmann (see above).
 Much of the dispute concerns the linguistic similarity between 1 Thessalonians and 2 Thessalonians.
 For example, 1 Thessalonians 2:9 is almost identical to 2 Thessalonians 3:8.
 This has been explained in the following ways: Paul wrote 2 Thessalonians soon after writing 1 Thessalonians or with the aid of a copy of 1 Thessalonians, or Paul wrote 1 Thessalonians himself but a later writer imitated him, or the linguistic similarities are seen as subtle enough to make imitation an unnecessary hypothesis.
+A survey of 111 scholars from the British New Testament Conference in 2011 found 63 in favor of authenticity, while 13 rejected Pauline authorship and 35 felt uncertain.

 Udo Schnelle argued that 2 Thessalonians was significantly different in style from the undisputed epistles, characterizing it as whole and narrow, rather than as a lively and abrupt discussion on a range of issues.
 Moreover, Alfred Loisy argued that it reflected knowledge of the synoptic gospels, which, according to the current scholarly consensus, had not been written when Paul wrote his epistles.
 Bart D. Ehrman viewed the insistence of genuineness within the letter and the strong condemnation of forgery at its start as ploys commonly used by forgers.
 G. Milligan observed that a church which possessed an authentic letter of Paul would be unlikely to accept a fake addressed to them.
 However, Milligan's analysis assumes that 2 Thessalonians is not a late forgery and thus was received by the Thessalonian community.